 - Is there anything you don’t like about the design?

-The main goal was to have the users’ feedback, preferably users from a different professional background.
+The main goal was to have the feedback of people outside the business, preferably from a different professional background.

 Here are the results from those that voted.
 There was a clear winner: